-Telling is just the beginning though.
-Just because a child knows that they were conceived with the help of a donor, doesn’t mean they will have peace with not knowing about one half of their identity, medical background and close relatives.
+Telling is just the beginning, though.
+Just because a child knows that they were conceived with the help of a donor, doesn’t mean they will have peace with not knowing about one-half of their identity, medical background, and close relatives.
 The conversations on the heels of disclosure are extremely important.
-They should acknowledge, honor, and validate any curiosity that donor offspring have about their unknown first degree genetic relatives.
-They should support any desire that a donor offspring has to search for, and to connect with these relatives.
+They should acknowledge, honor, and validate any curiosity that donor offspring have about their unknown first-degree genetic relatives.
+They should support any desire that a donor offspring has to search for and connect with these relatives.
 The conversations should be ongoing and affirming.
 Telling is only the first step to creating healthy and happy donor families.

 Family can be formed and defined in so many different ways, but biology has always been the most common family bond.
 If biology didn’t matter, we’d give birth to our babies, and then just pick any baby from the hospital nursery to take home.
 That doesn’t happen!
 In most cases, parents want to take home and raise the child that they have a genetic connection with.

 Having a biological connection to a child (to one parent) matters to parents who use sperm and egg donors.* So, if parents value this genetic connection on one side of our child’s family tree, shouldn’t they also recognize and value its importance on the other side?
 All too often I hear parents negate or minimize the importance of their child connecting with their unknown biological parent (the donor) and their half-siblings (people conceived from the same donor).
 Some refer to the donor’s contribution as merely “a piece of genetic material” or just a “donated cell.”
 But to many donor-conceived people, it’s so much more.